dashbird/site/content/docs/learn/reliability.md

 ---
 date: 2017-06-05
-title: Reliability with Dashbird
+title: Reliability Of Dashbird
 linktitle: Reliability
-description: Overview of Dashbird reliability
+description: Dashbird is hosted on AWS servers and we have over-provisioned our importer stacks to a point that if half of our serveres fail, we can still serve the product to our clients.
 kbSeries: ["ALearn"]
 kbSeries_weight: 500
 ---